What are Benzodiazepines?

 What are the Signs of a Benzodiazepine Overdose?

 There are several warning signs that may indicate that someone is experiencing toxic effects from their benzo abuse.
 Common symptoms associated with a benzodiazepine overdose include:

 - Blue tint to your fingernails or lips

 - Difficulty breathing

 - Unresponsiveness or weakness

-The symptoms of a benzodiazepine overdose can vary depending on how much you took, if you combined it with other drugs or alcohol, and what way you took the drug.
-If you are ever concerned that you may be experiencing an overdose, it is extremely important that you call for help right away.
-Medical treatment can help reverse a benzo overdose, preventing permanent health problems or even death.
+If you believe that you or a loved one may be experiencing an overdose, it is extremely important that you call for help right away.
+Emergency medical attention can help reverse a benzo overdose, preventing permanent health problems or even death.

 - Protracted Withdrawal

 The early withdrawal phase will typically last between two to three days, and may cause an individual to develop (or re-develop) anxiety and insomnia.
 This stage may also cause a significant decrease in a person’s appetite, as well as frequent headaches.